Whoy51/aoc/README.md

 # AOC
-My code for the 2022 Advent of Code!
-This year, I am using Java.
+My work for this year's 2022 Advent of Code!